jordanhalase/pdpoolalloc/README.md

 }
 ```

 You can risk memory leaks or corrupted state if you use an object after you freed it back into the pool.
 It is good practice to set every object to `NULL` after freeing it.
-(We did not set elem to `NULL` in the above for() loop because it was an iterator and no other code was written after it was freed.)

 ```c
 /* obj->destroy(obj); */